Perhaps you’ve never thought of accounting as your metier: who wants to reflect the stereotypical number cruncher?

 As trading expanded to new shores, new systems of accounting were needed.
 The Middle East Jewish communities pioneered the double entry bookkeeping system around that time.

-Centuries later, the venerable Mr Pacioli refined and published for wider dissemination, forever immortalising this Franciscan friar.
+Centuries later, the venerable Mr Pacioli refined the method and published it for wider dissemination, forever immortalising this Franciscan friar.

 Because of his published work on the subject, accounting books travelled far and wide, ultimately leading accountants to form professional bodies, so that they might share knowledge and skills, and educate the next generation of accountants.